-- Both Pompeii and neighbouring Herculaneum were designated a UNESCO World Heritage site in 1997.
+- They designated both Pompeii and neighbouring Herculaneum a UNESCO World Heritage Site in 1997.

-We had a good three hours exploring but to be honest we could have spent all day here.
+We had a good three hours exploring, but to be honest, we could have spent all day here.
 There is so much to see and the place is huge.
 The only reason we left early was so we could visit the next stop on our journey.
 Mount Vesuvius.
-Before buying our ticket for the coach we grabbed some snacks from one of the food places outside.
-Reasonably priced too for the location.
+Before buying our ticket for the coach, we grabbed some snacks from one of the food places outside.
+These were reasonably priced too, for the location.

 Visiting Mount Vesuvius

 Coach tickets for Vesuvius cost us €10 each and are available from the vendors selling Pompeii tickets.
 You will need a ticket for the trip up.
 There is then another charge to enter the National Park and crater area.
 We paid this upon reaching the top and this cost another €8 a piece.
 The scenery on the way up is quite something.
-Through winding roads, forests, passed tomato plantations and a number of small villages.
+Through winding roads, forests, we passed tomato plantations and several small villages.

 We had such a great day.
-The evening ended with a well earned pizza and beer from Sorbillo.
+The evening ended with a well-earned pizza and beer from world famous Gino Sorbillo’s.
 Another incredible pizza restaurant down buy the seafront.
-You have to try it if you visit Naples.
+Try it if you visit Naples.
 Very good prices and the food was fantastic.

-We payed for our travel and admission tickets as we went along, however if you would like to go on a more organised tour check out what Get Your Guide has to offer.
+We payed for our travel and admission tickets as we went along, however if you would like to go on a more organised tour, check out what Get Your Guide offers.

 Both of us absolutely loved our time in Naples and hope you have enjoyed reading our blogs.
-Amsterdam is our next destination in a few weeks time.
-We will be writing a couple more blogs before then however.
+Amsterdam is our next destination in a few weeks’ time.
+We will write a couple more blogs before then, however.
 Thank you all for your continued support in this new venture.
 You can read about the rest of our time in Naples by clicking these links Guide To Naples, Part One and Guide To Naples, Part Two.